EricG78/sysinfo_MQTTtoHA/README.md

 * Argument `-t`:

-  `-t nn`: where nn is a number defining the delay (in seconds) betwwen the publishing of messages with system information (only applicable with argument `-r loop`)
+  `-t nn`: where nn is a number defining the delay (in seconds) between the publishing of messages with system information (only applicable with argument `-r loop`)